 A number of species recorded in the survey are of conservation concern in Ireland.
 These include the red-listed golden plover, kestrel, lapwing and snipe (Gilbert et al., 2021).
-Seven more species recorded are classed as amberlisted (Black-headed gull, common gull, lesser black-backed gull, mallard, teal, wigeon and cormorant) (Gilbert et al., 2021).
+Eight more species recorded are classed as amber-listed (Black-headed gull, common gull, lesser black-backed gull, mallard, ringed plover, teal, wigeon and cormorant) (Gilbert et al., 2021).

 Whilst peregrine is green-listed in Ireland, it does appear on Annex I of the Birds Directive meaning its population is considered as being under threat or vulnerable.

-Overall, low numbers of birds were recorded on site, totalling 267 individuals across all surveys.
+Overall, low numbers of birds were recorded on site, totalling 279 individuals across all surveys.
 The overwhelming majority of those birds were recorded on the single occasion in October 2021 whilst subsequent surveys recorded much fewer bird numbers, if any.

 With the exception of the two falcon species, all birds were associated with the wetland habitats.
 Habitats within the study area comprise two lagoons, areas of reed, and mudflats.
 These areas provide some foraging habitat as well as shelter and cover for wintering birds.
 Wader flocks of golden plover, snipe and lapwing were seen to take advantage of this, mainly noted roosting and loafing in the fringe habitats and margins associated with the lagoons, particularly the northern tailings pond where the fringe habitats were more prominent.
+Ring plover were noted loafing in the open bare ground area, this would be optimal habitat for them where they would spend foraging in the winter and in the breeding season where they nest on the open ground.